leinaxd/CodeBank/README.md

 # Graph aided Software Analysis

-The best way to understand the code is with an undirected Graph.
+The best way to understand the code is with an undirected (semantic) Graph.

-Instead of common inheritance, i propose a tree structure dependency graph.
+Instead of defining an inheritance, i propose a tree structure dependency graph.

 Where